 INDIANOLA: Residents of Indianola, Sunflower, and Ruleville, about 40-50 of them, attempted to register today.
-As soon as the first carload arrived, the courthouse was shut down, and remained closed for the remainder of the day, so later that day when a worker from Greenwood paid his fine .....
+As soon as the first carload arrived, the courthouse was shut down, and remained closed for the remainder of the day, so no one got in to register.
+During the day, up to 350 people may have taken part in picketing the courthouse ...
+This is the first time there has ever been a picket line in this cotton-plantation county.